 Computational biology and bioinformatics are interdisciplinary approaches to life sciences.
 They draw from empirical disciplines such as information science, computer science, physics, and mathematics.

-Both fields have emerged from the rapid growth of bio enterprise around the globe and are often used in research centers, laboratories, and colleges.
+Both fields have emerged from the rapid growth of biotechnology around the globe and are often used in research centers, laboratories, and colleges.

 While the two disciplines may sound similar, they are distinct in the kinds of needs they address.